-Along with storytelling, Sam had a passion for music - singing, listening to live performances, and playing the harmonica for his great-grandchildren.
+Along with storytelling, Sam had a passion for music -nging, listening to live performances, and playing the harmonica for his great-grandchildren.

-Interment at Shaare Torah Cemetery.
+Interment will be held on Wednesday, December 18, at 10 a.m., at Shaare Torah Cemetery.
 Donations can be made to the Holocaust Center of Pittsburgh.

-Professional services trusted to D'ALESSANDRO FUNERAL HOME & CREMATORY, LTD., Lawrenceville.
+D'ALESSANDRO Professional services trusted to FUNERAL HOME & CREMATORY, LTD., Lawrenceville.